rliffredo/advent-of-code/aoc_20/README.md

 Worth mentioning, it was maybe one of the first times I have seen a string output in AoC.
 I had to rework the general runner because of this :)

+## Day 22: Crab Combat

+Again, one puzzle where most of the effort was in understanding the problem statement.
+And this time, I spent a **lot** of time because I missed one detail, and then it appeared only after re-reading several times.
+That detail was key in making the second part converging, whereas I spent a lot of time trying to cut down on the execution times.
+I knew that the algorithm was wrong, because execution times are always short, but I thought I had to find some clever optimization.
+And instead, it worked from the beginning, it just had to pass the correct data.

+Nothing really to comment on the implementation; I am not really a fan of it and it is a tad too slow; but after spending some time trying to make it faster and easier to understand, I decided to stop and move over.
+It's anyways interesting, because in the end the same algorithm (with one small flag) was able to perform both parts of the problem.